patternfly/patternfly-elements/docs/content/theme/writing-web-component-styles.md

       *   Accent
       *   Complement

-2. **Non-color Properties**:   Similarly, the `pfe-var` function does the same work of looking up values from the `$pfe-vars: ()` map, and returning the variable name and the fallback value:
+2. **Non-color Properties**:   Similarly, the `pfe-var` function does the same work of looking up values from the `$pf-vars: ()` map, and returning the variable name and the fallback value:

     ```sass
     :host {